cashubtc/awesome-cashu/README.md

 - [ngx_l402](https://github.com/DhananjayPurohit/ngx_l402) is an L402 authentication module/plugin for Nginx that integrates seamlessly into your web server.
 - [nutoff-wallet](https://github.com/gzuuus/nutoff-wallet) is a command-line interface and MCP server interface implementing a Cashu wallet.
 - [Nutband](https://github.com/jooray/nutband) aims to use Cashu payments over long range radio and other mesh networks using Reticulum and LXMF.
+- [Nuts are Pure Signal](https://devpost.com/software/nuts-are-pure-signal) is a bitcoin for Signal hackathon project winner.
+- [Obfusats](https://devpost.com/software/obfusats) is a hackathon project that takes a stack of sats, splits and routes through a couple of Cashu mints before merging again.
 - [Openpleb](https://github.com/gandlafbtc/open-pleb) is a platform for matching users that want to pay a banking QR with bitcoin, and earners that want to earn bitcoin for paying the users offers.
 - [Orchard](https://github.com/orangeshyguy21/orchard) is a Bitcoin super application that has Cashu mint monitoring.
 - [Paywally](https://github.com/bordalix/paywally) is a Lightning paywall powered by Cashu.